SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 <h3> Retries with periodic_release </h3>

-Often we want to automatically find out about the job failure and re-submit the failed jobs without manual intervention.
-Condor supports this automatic deduction and retries.
-This is done in two steps.
+Often we want to re-submit failed jobs without manual intervention.
+Condor supports the automatic deduction and retries of jobs in two steps.
-In the first step, a job is forced to an held state if the exit code is not zero (incomplete job).
-The last step is to re-submit the job at the held state for a specified number of times.
+In the first step, a job is forced to be on the held state if the exit code is not zero (incomplete job).
+Next, the held job is re-submitted.
 In the condor submit file, we include the following lines

 ~~~
 # Send the job to Held state on failure.